apache/pulsar-site/site2/website-next/contribute/document-contribution.md

 ## Update versioned docs

-If you want to update versioned docs, go to [pulsar/site2/website/versioned_docs/](https://github.com/apache/pulsar/tree/master/site2/website/versioned_docs) to find your desired one.
+If you want to update versioned docs, go to [site2/website/versioned_docs/ folder under the main repo](https://github.com/apache/pulsar/tree/master/site2/website/versioned_docs) to find your desired one.

 For versions prior to 2.8, Pulsar releases versioned docs for each patch release.
 You can update the exact versioned doc.